mrlesmithjr/docker-ansible-powerdns-authoritative/README.md

 Repo Info
 =========
-This repo contains both Authoritative and Recursor versions 3.x...
+This repo contains both PowerDNS Authoritative and Recursor versions 3.x...

 Each of these are available separately using [Docker] hub as:
-`mrlesmithjr/powerdns-authoritative`
+`mrlesmithjr/powerdns-authoritative:3.x`
-`mrlesmithjr/powerdns-recursor`
+`mrlesmithjr/powerdns-recursor:3.x`

 Consuming using `docker-compose`
 --------------------------------